10.2 Corrective Action Explained [ISO 9001 Procedure]

 Corrective Action Plan - Prevent Recurrence

-Modify the necessary systems, policies, practices and procedures to prevent recurrence of this problem and similar ones.
+Modify the necessary systems, policies, federal regulations, which require corrective actions and preventive actions, practices and procedures to prevent recurrence of this problem and similar ones.

 Implement & Validate Permanent Corrective Actions

-Plan and implement selected permanent corrective actions.
-Remove the interim containment action and monitor the long-term results.
-Steps for PCA implementation:
+Plan and deploy selected permanent, corrective measures and actions.
+Remove the interim containment action and monitor the long-term results of implementing corrective action.
+Steps for implementing permanent corrective actions:

 • Perform validation